quasar1357/assembly_annotation/README.md

-                fasta file of all annotated proteins (renamed with shorter IDs) fasta file of all annotated transcripts (renamed with shorter IDs) Evaluation of quality of annotation (busco and blast statistics) Comparison of quality of annotation to that of other groups
+                fasta file of all annotated proteins (renamed with shorter IDs) fasta file of all annotated transcripts (renamed with shorter IDs) Evaluation of quality of annotation (busco and blast statistics) Comparison of quality of annotation (busco) to that of other groups

 ### 8) Comparative Genomics
     Goal:       Compare annotation of Ler accession with others (notably orthogroups and synteny; 10 longest contigs)